adamgilroy22/stick-kick/TESTING.md

 ### __User Testing__
 After the site was deployed, I sent the link to family and friends to test it and received positive feedback from all.
 Nobody had any issues loading the page or navigating the game and its controls.
+You can see the screenshots of these tests [here.](#compatability-and-responsiveness-testing)

 ### __User Stories Testing__